chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

   * **Excuse** the console prints.
 My brain likes using text editors, vscode, but I use wsl and I have yet to set up the debug on it.

 ## To run
   * Included in new commit.
 The whole program runs as intended.
-One file will `testWorld.cpp` will be used to create the pretend minecraft world and initialize it with pretend minecraft items.
+One file `testWorld.cpp` will be used to create the pretend minecraft world and initialize it with pretend minecraft items.
 To run use the following:
     + cd MinecraftWorld/
     + make
     + ./worldTest